 Welcome to TeachPhilosophy101 (TΦ101)

-This site presents strategies and resources for faculty members and graduate assistants who teach philosophy courses, especially at the introductory level; it also includes material of interest to college faculty generally.
+This site presents strategies and resources for faculty members and graduate assistants who teach philosophy courses, especially at the introductory level.
+It also includes material of interest to college faculty generally.
 The mission of TΦ101 is to provide free, user-friendly resources to the academic community.
-All of the materials are provided on an open source license.
-You may also print as many copies as you wish.
+All materials are provided on an open source license and you may print as many copies as you wish.

 "One of the most comprehensive, well-researched, and accessible guides for teachers that I have ever seen."
 James Lang, Chronicle of Higher Education